Home › Know More

 It measures 34 km at its widest point and has a 20-70 m depth.

 Approximately 15,000 native people lived along the Long Island Sound before it was colonised.
-Adriaen Block, a Dutch Navigator, was the first European to officially record the existence of the Sound in 1614.
+Adriaen Block, a Dutch Navigator, was the first European to record the sound’s existence officially in 1614.

-Several factories dealing in textiles, manufacturing, and oyster harvesting came up near Long Island Sound during the period of the Industrial Revolution, which led to pollution along its coasts.
+During the Industrial Revolution, several factories dealing in textiles, manufacturing, and oyster harvesting were established near Long Island Sound, leading to pollution along its coasts.

 Conclusion